raspberrypilearning/motor-robot-buggy-scratch-2/en/step_3.md

 --- task ---

-from the Raspberry Pi GPIO block palette, add a block that says `set gpio 7 to output low`{:class="block3extensions"}.
+from the Raspberry Pi GPIO block palette, add a block that says `set gpio 7 to output low`{:class="blockextensions"}.

 ```blocks
 when [q v] key pressed